Choosing Plants for Chalk Soil: Trees and Shrubs

 Plants for chalk soil need to be able to cope not only with quite strongly alkaline conditions, but also with a rather 'thin and hungry' topsoil.

-Whilst the majority of plants will happily grow in neutral to slightly alkaline soil, there are some that positively relish limy or chalky soil.
-To help you we've picked out some trees and shrubs that will grow on chalk soils.
+Whilst the majority of plants will happily grow in neutral to slightly alkaline soil, there are some that positively relish lime-rich or chalky soil.

 For more ideas on choosing suitable plants go to Choosing Plants for Chalk Soil: Perennials and Climbers.